New Customer? Get Gold or Silver at Spot!

-It is believed that Bowie brought coinage dies with time on this transcontinental journey, but coining presses and other equipment would not have survived the journey.
-It is presumed that the dies for the Bowie coins were engraved by Baltimore Jeweler George W. Weber.
+It is believed that Joseph Haskins Bowie brought coinage dies with him on this transcontinental journey, but coining presses and other equipment would not have survived the journey.
+It is also presumed that the dies for the Bowie coins were engraved by Baltimore Jeweler George W. Weber.
+J. H. Bowie Company was established in 1849 in California.

 (The 1849 J. H. Bowie $5 Gold Coin, Obverse [left], Reverse [right].)

-Another version was struck besides the Gold one.
-A $1 Copper Pattern was also struck but is thought to be unique.
-The design is similar except for the size, denomination and metallic composition.
-(NO IMAGE)
+Another version was struck alongside the gold coin.
+A $1 Copper coin was also struck but is thought to be unique.
+The design is similar except for the size, denomination, and metallic composition.

 Explore More On APMEX